PR toxin: Synthesis

 PR toxin is derived from the 15-carbon hydrocarbon aristolochene, a sesquiterpene produced from farnesyl diphosphate catalyzed by the enzyme aristolochene synthase.
 Aristolochene then gains an alcohol, a ketone, and an additional alkene, mediated by hydroxysterol oxidase and quinone oxidoreductase.
 Addition of the fused-epoxide oxygen by P450 monooxygenase gives eremofortin B. Epoxidation of the isopropenyl sidechain, again by P450 monooxygenase, and addition of the acetyl group by an acetyltransferase gives eremofortin A. A short-chain oxidoreductase oxidizes a methyl group on the side-chain to eremofortin C, the primary alcohol analog of PR toxin (incorrectly illustrated in the following diagram), which is then further oxidized by a short-chain alcohol dehydrogenase to give the aldehyde.

 Eremofortin C has been isolated from microbial sources and found to be in a spontaneous equilibrium between an open-chain hydroxy–ketone structure and a lactol form.

+Genetic Regulation

+Recent genomic and metabolomic studies have shown that PR toxin production in Penicillium roqueforti is transcriptionally regulated by the PR toxin biosynthetic gene cluster.
+This cluster spans approximately 25 kilobase pairs and contains eleven open reading frames (ORFs).
+Key gene products include the ari1 locus, which encodes the rate-limiting enzyme, aristolochene synthase (ORF2); two dehydrogenases (ORF1 and ORF4); quinone oxidase (ORF3); an oxidoreductase (ORF1); an acetyltransferase (ORF8); a transcriptional regulator (ORF10); and four cytochrome P450 monooxygenases (ORF5, ORF6, ORF9, and ORF11).
+The PR toxin biosynthetic gene cluster is generally conserved across Penicillium species, though not universally identical.